knupel/ROMANESCO-Processing/DOC_31/A_Revision_31.md

 >add menu filter to controller
 >fix the setting size window for prescene and scene
 >refactoring the code to use slider in Romanesco sub-classes item
+>change slider controller system management to create a group by theme, easyer to code for the future.

 MINOR